DRC conflict: Pressure mounts on Rwanda as M23 seize Bukavu – DW – 02/17/2025

 DRC conflict: Pressure mounts on Rwanda as M23 seize BukavuFebruary 17, 2025

-In the eastern Democratic Republic of Congo, the fighting between the rebel coalition led by the M23 and the Congolese army continues unabated: the militias are gaining more and more territory in the province of South Kivu as they captured the provincial capital of Bukavu on Sunday.
+In the eastern Democratic Republic of Congo, the fighting between the rebel coalition led by the M23 and the Congolese army continues unabated.
+The militias are gaining more and more territory in the South Kivu province and captured the provincial capital of Bukavu on Sunday.

 According to the Reuters news agency, the rebels saw little resistance from government forces against the unprecedented expansion of territory they controlled after years of fighting.

-There is chaos in Bukavu, as one resident of the city told DW.
-Markets and stores have been looted.
+One Bakavu resident described the situation to DW as chaos, with looting at markets and stores.
+The resident lived near a military camp of the Congolese arm.
+He said on Saturday afternoon, fleeing soldiers set fire to their ammunition depot.

-The man said that he lived near a military camp of the Congolese army and that on Saturday afternoon fleeing soldiers set fire to their ammunition depot: "A projectile even landed in my house and destroyed my property and equipment, the windows were broken", he added.
+"A projectile even landed in my house and destroyed my property and equipment, the windows were broken."

-On Friday, the militias announced they had taken control of the strategically important Bukavu airport, which is located 30 km (18 miles) northwest of the city of Kavumu.
+On Friday, the militias announced they had taken control of the strategically important Bukavu airport, located 30 kilometers (18 miles) northwest of the city of Kavumu.
 Independent observers confirmed the M23's account.

 Growing danger of a regional war

-According to Ciaran Wrons-Passmann, Managing Director of the Ecumenical Network Central Africa in Berlin, the capture of this airport is of strategic importance.
+According to Ciaran Wrons-Passmann, Managing Director of the Ecumenical Network Central Africa in Berlin, the capture of Bukavu airport was significant.

-"This would cut off the entire east from the rest of the Democratic Republic of Congo and make it more difficult to supply the Congolese army with military equipment and troops," he told DW.
-The Congolese army leadership must now adapt to these circumstances.
+"This would cut off the entire east from the rest of the Democratic Republic of Congo and make it more difficult to supply the Congolese army with military equipment and troops," Wrons-Passmann told DW.
+He said that the Congolese army leadership must now adapt to these circumstances.

 Since the M23 rebels captured the border town of Goma, horrifying details of mass murders and mass rapes have emerged.
 According to the Congolese government, 3,000 people have been killed and around 700,000 displaced since the offensive began as the heavily armed militia rapidly advanced into the area.